Neal Bertram: Career

 From 1968 to 1985, Bertram led the Recording Physics Group at Ampex Corporation in Redwood City reporting to John Mallinson.
 His first focus was on particulate tape media researching magnetization reversal and modeling AC-biased recording.
 He generalized the concept of reciprocity in magnetic recording.
 Bertram engaged in a variety of studies on magnetic media, first for flexible tape and later on thin film disks.
 These studies focussed on high density signals and noise including the behavior of the write head pole-tips under saturation.

 In 1985, Bertram joined the faculty at the University of California at San Diego as an Endowed Chair Professor in the Electrical and Computer Engineering Department and worked at the Center for Memory and Recording Research (CMRR) at UC San Diego.
 (The other three endowed chairs at CMRR were held by Jack Wolf, Frank Talke, Ami Berkowitz.
 John Mallinson was director).
 Bertram developed a research program in the physics of magnetic recording.
-This included studies of granular thin film media, write and read heads, and the ultimate areal-density limit in high density magnetic recording collaborating, for example, with Mason Williams.
+This included studies of granular thin film media, write and read heads, and the ultimate areal-density limit in high density magnetic recording collaborating, for example, with Mason Lamar Williams.

 Bertram taught graduate courses in magnetic recording theory, magnetic recording measurements, and analysis of recording materials.
 He supervised the work of a number of graduate students and post-doctoral fellows.
-These included Jimmy Zhu, Carl Che, Manfred Schabes, Kaizhong Gao, Dan Wei, David Wachenschwanz, Samuel Yuan and Alex Barany among many others.
+These included Jimmy Zhu, Carl Che, Manfred Schabes, Kaizhong Gao, Dan Wei, Xiaobin Wang, David Wachenschwanz, Samuel Yuan and Alex Barany among many others.
 In particular, the work with Zhu on large scale numerical simulations utilizing the San Diego Supercomputer Center revealed the critical role of exchange interaction in perpendicular magnetic recording.

 Bertram was also recognized for the important collaborative role in research sponsored by the National Storage Industry Consortium (now Information Storage Industry Consortium, INSIC) founded in 1991 to enhance industry competitiveness thru cooperation between universities and industry.

 In 2004, Bertram retired from CMRR and moved back to the San Francisco Bay Area.
 He continued in a role as emeritus Professor at UCSD and also consulted part-time for Hitachi GST.